 It’s best that you don’t take over-the-counter pain relievers for an extended period of time.
 Yet, they can help you for a few days until you’re able to see one of our emergency dentists.
 If you’re unsure what medications to use, call our office.
 We’ll be more than happy to help you choose the right options.

-Apply Peppermint Tea Bags
+Save Your Used Peppermint Tea Bags

 Apply a wet, used peppermint tea bag right next to the tooth that hurts.
 (The tea bag should only be a little warm, not hot.)
 Over the course of 20 minutes, the peppermint will help numb and soothe your tooth.

 The sooner you call our office, the sooner you’ll be able to find toothache relief.
 While our home remedies are helpful, they don’t address the underlying cause of your pain.
-During your appointment, one of our emergency dentists will examine your teeth and gums.
+During your appointment, our emergency dentists will examine your teeth and gums.
 They may also take x-rays to diagnose the source of your tooth pain.